pizcadesaber/vscode-livewire-jump/readme.md

     ![View Discovery](https://github.com/pizcadesaber/vscode-livewire-jump/raw/HEAD/docs/images/view-discovery.jpg)

     > **Note:** The current behavior allows discovering Livewire components from their PHP classes (traditional).
 Additionally, Blade components are added with only view files in subdirectories if they contain an `index.blade.php` file.
 Tags are not added if `tagPrefix` is empty.

+- **Translations in VS Code settings:** If your editor is not in English, you can benefit from translations included in the extension for the VS Code editor.
+Currently, there is support for configuration descriptions and command names in Spanish, French, English (default), and Portuguese.
+You can change the VS Code language with `Ctrl+Shift+P` and select the `Configure Display Language` command.
+If for some reason you want to remove this preference, run the `Clear Display Language Preference` command.

 ## Requirements